 Soba of two supremely energizing and strengthening North American grains, 80% organic spelt wheat and 20% organic whole buckwheat with a touch of Eden Sea Salt.
 Crafted at the Sobaya Company of Montréal, Canada.
 Spelt, aka dinkel or farro, is an ancient, distantly related variety of, modern wheat.
 Many sensitive to modern wheat enjoy spelt and its water soluble gluten.
 'It produces a strong body and healthy blood for those who eat it and it makes the spirit of man light and cheerful,' said 12th century healer St. Hildegard.
-Buckwheat is gluten free with all amino acids.
+Buckwheat does not contain gluten.
 It is the best source of the important flavonoid rutin.
 Great taste and delightful texture.
 Rich in thiamin B1.
 It provides protein, magnesium, and zinc.
 Low sodium.
 Packed in reclosable boxes of recycled paper, one of the most environmentally friendly recyclable packages available.

 Eden Spelt Soba is made of two supremely energizing and strengthening North American grains, 80% organic spelt wheat, 20% organic whole buckwheat, with a touch of Eden Sea Salt.
 Crafted at the Sobaya Company of Montréal, Canada using the same roll-and-cut process used for Soba and Udon in Japan.
 The Sobaya Company imported Japanese equipment for North America's only certified organic, traditional soba and udon noodle factory.
 They make the finest soba and udon noodles in the Western hemisphere.